 Conclusion

 Ready to take control of your iPad's security?
 Start by reviewing your passcode and Touch ID settings today.
-Visit the Settings app on your iPad and navigate to Touch ID & Passcode to make sure your device is protected.
+Visit the Settings app on your iPad and handle to Touch ID & Passcode to make sure your device is protected.